 I left Dunhuang with mixed feelings.
 During my first visit in September 1991, I spent two days at Mogao Caves and climbed Mingsha Mountain in peace.
-Today, Dunhuang is smart and prosperous with countless new hotels.
+Today, Dunhuang is smart and prosperous with countless posh hotels.
 I find Mingsha Mountain Park another theme park with noisy crowds and an army of some 7,000 camels ferrying tourists to sand dunes.
 Ladder steps are installed to enable visitors to climb to the lower ridge of the sand dune next to the Crescent Spring.
-Though the city and things are tidy and fairly well-organised, I yearn for the Dunhuang I saw in 1991.
+Though the city and things are tidy and well-organised, I yearn for the Dunhuang I visited in 1991.

 October 15 Monday: Dunhuang – Yulin – Jiayuguan 325km

 Dunhuang Caves is used as a collective term to include Buddhist caves sites in and around the Dunhuang area including Mogao Caves, Western Thousand Buddha Caves, Eastern Thousand Buddha Caves, Yulin Caves, and Five Temple Caves.